germanlph/candidate-test/README.md

 10. First, Last names are required fields

 ## Technology requirements
+1. Frontend Angular/Angular CLI, Twitter Bootstrap, and Sass
-1. Maven or Gradle for Java 8+
+2. Maven for Java 8+
-2. Webpack for Angular/Sass
-3. Front end using Twitter Bootstrap, Angular 2/4, Sass
-4. Spring MVC and Spring Security
+3. SpringBoot, Spring Security, etc
-5. JUnit for Unit Testing in Java
+4. JUnit for Unit Testing in Java
+5. Bonus for Protractor tests
 6. Bonus for Selenium Testing
-7. Bonus for deploying and functioning in the cloud and functioning (AWS,Heroku)
+7. Bonus for using Docker Compose and Docker to spin up environment
-8. Bonus for using cloud database solution
-9. Bonus for using Spring Boot or any other Spring libraries

 ## Notes
 * Please track time it took to complete application